-For the Health Care Foundation, we have used a number of sources to inform our style.
+For Health Forward Foundation, we have used a number of sources to inform our style.
 In most instances we defer to The Associated Press Stylebook, because it is a format widely accepted by communications departments and press alike.
 The major exception to this is our decision to use the serial comma — or the Oxford comma — which is a hotly contested subject among editors who become quite passionate in defense of, or opposition to, this little punctuation mark.
 For matters of spelling, we have selected Webster’s New World College Dictionary to resolve questions of spelling (always use first spelling); compound words (solid, hyphenated, open); accents; and word breaks.

 It would be impossible, and quite frankly, redundant to list every entry in the dictionary and AP Stylebook.
 This style guide seeks only to highlight commonly used words, terms, and phrases, and to resolve confusion in writing and in design.